MicrosoftLearning/SC-401T00-Information-Security-Administrator.ja-jp/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 1. Select **Next**.

 1. On the **Review and finish** page review your settings then select **Submit**.

+    >[!Note] **Note:** If you see a **Permission required** label, it indicates that administrative consent is needed to enable the policy across some locations.
+This will not affect completion of this exercise.

 1. On the **New policy created** page select **Done**.